abdullahozer11/split-free-backend/README.md

 pip install -r requirements/base.txt
 ```

-- (Optional) as dev, install the dev dependencies and set up the pre-commit
+- As dev, install the dev dependencies and set up the pre-commit
   hooks

 ```bash